danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 object whose members are annotated with `@Inject`.
 We must call this generated `MembersInjector` in order to inject our objects.

-In the case of Android Framework types like Activity, you cannot use constructor injection** because the Android OS will create these objects, not Dagger.
+In the case of Android Framework types like Activity, you cannot use constructor injection** because the Android OS will be creating these objects, not Dagger.
 Hence, Members Injection becomes the next best option.

 ## Reflection Vs Code Generation
 It isn't all sunshine and rainbows.
 One tradeoff for code generation vs reflection was we have to call the generated